Lob2018/SudokuFX/README.md

       Visualizes JVM memory regions and garbage collection activity; useful for diagnosing memory usage and detecting leaks
       - Plugin adds a new **Visual GC** tab

+- Use the dedicated Maven profile `visualvm-monitoring` to launch the application with JMX and GC logging enabled
+    - Profile declared in `pom.xml`
+    - Run Configuration: `SudokuFX run with VisualVM Monitoring`
+        - Command: `clean javafx:run -Pvisualvm-monitoring -f pom.xml`
+        - Enables VisualVM sampling and MBeans access via JMX (`localhost:9010`)

 ## Contributing

 We welcome all contributions to SudokuFX — whether it's bug fixes, new features, documentation, or ideas.